 Many critics today subscribe to the theory that Joseph Smith alone was able to compose the Book of Mormon because he was a creative genius.
 This is a 180-degree turnabout from the premise of earlier critics, who claimed that Joseph was too illiterate, too ignorant to write such a work on his own…. the critics have now come full circle, back to the same argument.. that Joseph Smith was the sole author of the Book of Mormon.

-Showing that different critics of Mormonism (or of any religion) have different (or changing) theories on how religious history could have happened does not in any way provide evidence for the truthfullness of the religion(s) in question.
-Critics aren’t a monolithic group who claim to all hold the same beliefs.
+Showing that different critics of Mormonism (or of any religion) have different (or changing) theories on how religious history could have happened does not in any way provide evidence for the truthfulness of the religion(s) in question.
+Critics aren’t a monolithic group that claims to all hold the same beliefs.
 Callister can’t prove the critics wrong by asserting the well-known fact that some have different theories than others.

-The truth is that we might not ever know with a high-degree of confidence exactly who wrote which parts of the book or how long it took in total.
-All we have are the documents themselves and testimony of the people involved.
+The truth is that we might not ever know with a high degree of confidence exactly who wrote which parts of the book or how long it took in total.
+All we have are the documents themselves and the testimony of the people involved.

 Bad sources used for testimony